Community Challenge #6: Box2D scripting 📦

 :bullseye: Goal

-Create a Defold project that showcases Box2D scripting.
+Create a Defold project that uses Box2D scripting.

 Last time we also had a physics related challenge, but this time it is all about controlling physics from Lua: querying the world, creating and modifying shapes, using joints, changing materials, casting rays or shapes, inspecting contacts, triggering explosions, building tools, debugging physics, or making small gameplay prototypes powered by the new b2d.* APIs.